healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Cord Length: 28.7" (73.0 cm)

-The Elite Gourmet has a 28.74 inch flat power cord, which should be enough for household use.
+The Elite Gourmet has a 28.74 inch round power cord, which should be enough for household use.
 It has a three-pronged plug which is typically safer than a two-pronged one by having a grounding wire.

 Usability
 ---------